-The Music Therapy Program at the Swedish Cancer Institute offers patients a wide range of music experiences to enhance their well-being during treatment.
+The Music Therapy Program at the Swedish Cancer Institute (SCI) offers patients a wide range of music experiences to enhance their well-being during treatment.

 What Is Music Therapy?